pysat/pysat/docs/new_instrument.rst

 where tag indicates a specific subset of the available data from cnofs_vefi.

-See pysat.utils.create_datetime_index for creating a datetime index for an array of irregularly sampled times.
+See pysat.utils.time.create_datetime_index for creating a datetime index for an array of irregularly sampled times.

 Pysat will store data in pysat_data_dir/platform/name/tag, helpfully provided in data_path, where pysat_data_dir is specified by user in pysat settings.